databricks/terraform-provider-databricks/docs/resources/mws_network_connectivity_config.md

 The following arguments are available:

-* `name` - Name of Network Connectivity Config in Databricks Account
+* `name` - Name of Network Connectivity Config in Databricks Account.
+Change forces creation of a new resource.
 * `region` - Region of the Network Connectivity Config.
 NCCs can only be referenced by your workspaces in the same region.
+Change forces creation of a new resource.

 ## Attribute Reference